YJJfish/YJJfish.github.io/_pages/about.md

             <i>Research Project at Microsoft Research Asia</i>
         </p>
         <p>
-            The fusion procedure used by KinectFusion projects each voxel onto the depth image, finds the nearest pixel, and computes the projective SDF value.
+            We proposed a depth fusion method to fuse low-resolution depth images while still maintaining high resolution information in the global model.
+KinectFusion (and many other methods) assumes the actual depth along every direction within a pixel's vision cone equals to the captured depth value.
+It simply projects each voxel onto the depth image, finds the nearest pixel, and computes the projective SDF value.
 Therefore, it may produce blurred or aliased models when the image resolution is low.
-We proposed a method to fuse low-resolution depth images while still maintaining high resolution information in the global model.
-KinectFusion (and many other methods) assumes the actual depth along every direction within a pixel's vision cone equals to the captured depth value, while our method assumes the captured depth value of a pixel equals to the <strong>average</strong> of actual depths of the scene within the pixel's vision cone.
-We have tested our method on both SDF voxel and mesh representations of the global model, and we believe it can also be applied to other model representation methods.
+Our method assumes the captured depth value of a pixel equals to the <strong>average</strong> of actual depths of the scene within the pixel's vision cone.
+We designed loss functions based on this assumption and wrote CUDA functions to accelerate the optimization process.
+We test our method on both SDF voxel and mesh representations and get better reconstruction results than those of KinectFusion.
         </p>
     </div>
 </div>
 </div>
 <div style="clear:both"></div>
 <hr width="100%" size="1" align="center">

 <div style="width: 100%;">
 <div>